Llantrisant Sub-Aqua Club

 M = Mandatory

-Please Note: The above table is for quick reference only.
-For more comprehensive information go to the Travel Doctor web site.
+For more comprehensive information go to the

 Malaria Prophylaxis

-Malaria tablets should be started one week before entering the malarious zone, taken throughout the duration of the stay and continuing for at least four weeks after return without fail.
+should be started one week before entering the malarious zone, taken throughout the duration of the stay and continuing for at least four weeks after return without fail.
 All tablets should be taken with or after food, preferably with the main meal of the day.

 Regimen A -